UoMResearchIT/matlab-novice/episodes/04-plotting.md

 and it uses the index of each element as the x axis.
 For our patient data the indices coincide with the day of the study, so `plot(per_day_mean)` generates the same plot.
-In most cases, however, using the indices on the x axis is not desireable.
+In most cases, however, using the indices on the x axis is not desirable.

 ::::::::::::::::::::::::::::::::::::::::::::::::::